FoodShare News and Updates

-FoodShare members are getting extra FoodShare benefits in January and February
+FoodShare members got extra FoodShare benefits in January and February

-If you are enrolled in FoodShare, you are getting extra FoodShare benefits in January and February to help during the COVID-19 pandemic.
-All FoodShare members are getting at least $95 in additional benefits each month.
-Some households will get more to bring their benefit amount to the maximum monthly benefit amount for their household size.
+If you were enrolled in FoodShare, you got extra FoodShare benefits in January and February to help during the COVID-19 pandemic.
+All FoodShare members got at least $95 in additional benefits each month.
+Some households got more to bring their benefit amount to the maximum monthly benefit amount for their household size.

-These additional FoodShare benefits will be on your QUEST card on the following dates:
+These additional FoodShare benefits were placed on your QUEST card on the following dates:

-- January 21, and a letter telling you about your extra benefits will be sent in late January/early February.
+- January 21, and a letter telling you about your extra benefits was sent in late January/early February.

-- February 19, and a letter telling you about these extra benefits will be sent the week of February 20.
+- February 19, and a letter telling you about these extra benefits was sent the week of February 20.

 We are also checking that everyone who should have received extra benefits got them.
 As a result:

-February will be the last month that all FoodShare members will receive these extra benefits.
-A small number of people who miss benefits in January or February will get those in March and April, but most people will not receive any extra benefits after February.
-You will get a letter in January telling you about this change.
+February was the last month that all FoodShare members got these extra benefits.
+A small number of people who miss benefits in January or February will get those in March and April, but most people won't get any extra benefits after February.
+A letter was sent in January about this change.